mallikaravi/RecipeManager/README.md

 </project>
 With the exception of the optional <packaging> element, this is the simplest possible pom.xml file necessary to build a Java project.
 It includes the following details of the project configuration:

-1.<modelVersion>.
+1 .<modelVersion>.
 POM model version (always 4.0.0).
-2.<groupId>.
+2 .<groupId>.
 Group or organization that the project belongs to.
 Often expressed as an inverted domain name.
-3.<artifactId>.
+3 .<artifactId>.
 Name to be given to the project’s library artifact (for example, the name of its JAR or WAR file).
-4.<version>.
+4. <version>.
 Version of the project that is being built.